 This is a big topic, but in short, people like to have some sort of validation to reassure them they’re making the right decision.
 That’s why we always read reviews before buying a product on Amazon.
 Social proof can come in various forms like celebrity endorsements, testimonials, or just stats about the number of people using your service.

-The project management tool Asana does this on their homepage by mentioning that their product is trusted by the world’s best teams.
+The project management tool Asana does this on its homepage by mentioning that its product is trusted by the world’s best teams.
 They’ve also backed this up by displaying the logos of some of their well-known clients.

 End with a strong call to action